 As before, a Third Country national is someone not from an EEA Member State.
 For those who want to stay more than 90 days in this category, this can be granted for:

-Each application will be assessed individually and supporting information will be needed, such as valid passport, funds, and health insurance.
+Each application will be assessed individually, and supporting information will be needed, such as a valid passport, funds, and health insurance.

 Summary of Supporting Evidence for a Temporary Residence Permit

-All documents need to be original with a copy, and anything which isn’t in Croatian needs to be translated by a certified translator.
-Documents cannot be older than six months
+All documents need to be original with a copy, and anything that isn’t in Croatian needs to be translated by a certified translator.
+Documents cannot be older than six months.

 Once the temporary residence has been granted and the permit has been received, visitors must report to their local police station to register their details within no more than 30 days.

 NOTE: This list is made to the best of my ability.
 To be 100% sure that the visa for Croatia rules and regulations have not changed, be sure to check with the Croatian embassy or consulate in your home country before making any plans to come to sunny Croatia.

 Additional information can be found in the Ministry of Foreign Affairs.